Artin-Schreier quandles of involutions in absolute Galois groups: Involutions and quandles

 This particular rack is an involutory quandle.
 Bachmann~\cite{Bachmann:AGS,Bachmann:ESG}, building on earlier work of Hjelmslev, has used groups generated by involutions as a foundation for geometry in a way that is distinctly different from Coxeter's better-known work on reflection groups. \end{remark}

 \begin{examples} For any group~$G$, the subset

-of {\it involutions} in~$G$ forms an involutory quandle with respect to conjugation.
+of~\textit{involutions} in~$G$ forms an involutory quandle with respect to conjugation.
 We emphasise that this convention excludes the identity from being an involution.
-If~$G$ is pro-finite, and~$\Inv(G)$ is a closed subset, then~$\Inv(G)$ will also be pro-finite.
+If~$G$ is profinite, and~$\Inv(G)$ is a closed subset, then~$\Inv(G)$ will also be profinite.
 We shall see below, in Lemma~\ref{lem:closed}, that this is always the case in the situations we are interested in. \end{examples}

-Any algebraic theory in the sense of Lawvere~\cite{Lawvere} is determined by its free models.
+To understand an algebraic structure, it is vital to understand its free models.
+In fact, any algebraic theory is determined by its free models~(see Lawvere~\cite{Lawvere}), but we will not use the language of algebraic theories here except for in Remark~\ref{rem:Lawvere} further down.
+However, we do need to discuss the free models in the relevant examples.
 For the theory of groups, for instance, we have the free groups~$\rmF(S)$ generated by sets~$S$, and if~$S$ has~$n$ elements, then the elements of~$\rmF(S)$ are in bijection with the natural operations on groups of arity~$n$.
-Specifically, if~\hbox{$S=\{x,y\}$}, then the multiplication corresponds to~$xy\in\rmF\{x,y\}$, whereas~$xyx^{-1}\in\rmF\{x,y\}$ gives conjugation.
+Specifically, if~\hbox{$S=\{x,y\}$}, then the multiplication corresponds to the element~\hbox{$xy\in\rmF\{x,y\}$}, whereas~$xyx^{-1}\in\rmF\{x,y\}$ gives conjugation.
 For the theory of quandles, we can describe the free models as follows.

 \begin{proposition} The free quandle~$\FQ(S)$ on a set~$S$ is the union of the conjugacy classes of the basis elements~$S\subseteq\rmF(S)$ inside the free group~$\rmF(S)$; the operation~$\rhd$ is given by conjugation. \end{proposition}